 The effects of the recession on the multi-family market is mostly dependent on property class.
 Class C properties are typically occupied by lower socioeconomic groups with less cash reserves and a higher rate of unemployment.

 Class A properties, on the other hand, will most likely prosper.
 High-income earners typically have more job stability, which has proven true even in a pandemic.
 As such, luxury housing performance has remained relatively stable in Phoenix.

 SELF-STORAGE MARKET UPDATE

-Caliber ancticipates a steady, if not increasing demand, for storage units during and beyond the pandemic.
+Caliber anticipates a steady, if not increasing demand, for storage units during and beyond the pandemic.
 With many choosing to work from home, workers and employers may use storage units to hold office furniture and supplies.
-Conversely, those working remotely may also choose to convert unused rooms into office space and require storage units to house obselete furniture.
+Conversely, those working remotely may also choose to convert unused rooms into office space and require storage units to house unused furniture.

 POTENTIAL REAL ESTATE DEALS